 Premium deficiency reserves ("PDR") are recognized when it is probable that the expected future hospital and medical costs, including maintenance costs, will exceed anticipated future premiums and reinsurance recoveries on existing contracts.
 Where allowed, anticipated investment income is considered in the calculation of any PDR.
 For purposes of calculating a PDR, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.
-The Company had no PDR at December 31, 2018 and 2017.

 Unearned premium reserves ("UEP") are recognized for premiums that are recorded by the Company that have not been earned as of the statement date.
-The Company had no UEP at December 31, 2018 and 2017, respectively.
+The Company had no UEP at December 31, 2019 and 2018, respectively.

 Medicaid experience rebate payable consists of estimates of amounts due under Medicaid contracts with the State of Ohio.
 These amounts are computed based on a percentage of Medicaid profits as defined in the contract with the State.
 The profitability computation includes premium revenue earned from the state less actual medical and administrative costs incurred and paid and less estimated unpaid claims payable for the applicable membership.
 The unpaid claims payable estimates are based on historical payment patterns using actuarial techniques.
 A final settlement is generally made 334 days after the contract period ends using paid claims data and is subject to audit by the State any time thereafter.
 Any adjustment made to the experience rebate payable as a result of final settlement is included in current operations.
-The Company had no Medicaid experience rebate payable at December 31, 2018 and 2017.
+The Company had no Medicaid experience rebate payable at December 31, 2019 and 2018.